openstack/monasca-agent/docs/Agent.md

 If there is some problem with multiple plugins that end up blocking the entire thread pool, the collector will exit so that it can be restarted by the monasca-agent systemd target.
 The parameter pool_full_max_retries controls when this happens.
 If pool_full_max_retries consecutive collection cycles have ended with the Thread Pool completely full, the collector will exit.

 Some of the plugins have their own thread pools to handle asynchronous checks.
 The collector thread pool is separate and has no special interaction with those thread pools.

+# Removing Monasca Agent monitoring

+There are two flags available in `monasca-setup` for triggering the methods to remove monitoring when it is no longer needed.

+The `--remove_config` flag is used as an opposite operation to creating monitoring configuration.
+The same set of parameters must be provided as were used to create a configuration.
+If the parameters don't match exactly, no configuration is removed.

+The `--remove_matching_args` flag triggers a search for and removal of all configurations that match the given configuration items.
+This may be useful when a node has been removed and any monitoring that references that node needs to be removed.
+However, it should be used with caution as the search is powerful and if not specified correctly could match broadly against other monitoring configuration that should not be removed.

+**WARNING:** `--remove_matching_args` does not support JSON formatted detection arguments.
+In other words, this option is **not** compatible with `--detection_args_json.`

+Also see the [Agent Internals](DeveloperDocs/agent_internals.md) Developer Docs.

 # License
 (C) Copyright 2015-2016, 2018 Hewlett Packard Enterprise Development LP

+(C) Copyright 2020 SUSE LLC